Cedric9352/Refactoring/README.md

 # Refactoring
-The refactoring process of book REFACTORING-IMPROVING THE DESIGN OF EXISTING COD E
+The refactoring process of book REFACTORING-IMPROVING THE DESIGN OF EXISTING CODE